rust-windowing/winit/CONTRIBUTING.md

 [issues]: https://github.com/rust-windowing/winit/issues
 [matrix]: https://matrix.to/#/#rust-windowing:matrix.org

-### Formatting Policy
+### Formatting

-This repository strongly depends on the nightly version of `cargo-fmt`.
+Winit strictly relies on nightly `rustfmt`.
 A PR will not even get reviewed if nightly `cargo-fmt` check is not passed.

-Since this might be challenging to new rust users who don't know how to install and use nightly toolchain, here are the steps for reference:

-1. For installation, run `rustup toolchain install nightly`.
+If you have `rustup` installed you can install nightly toolchain using the following command `rustup toolchain install nightly`.
-2. For formatting, run `cargo +nightly fmt` at the repository root folder.

-Sidenotes:

-1. You may switch your default toolchain to nightly by running `rustup default nightly`.
-2. Formatting is the only expected scenario of using nightly toolchain in this repository.
+Then to format the code you can run `cargo +nightly fmt`.

+For more on how to manage toolchains, see [the textbook](https://rust-lang.github.io/rustup/concepts/toolchains.html).

 ## Maintainers